vimarsh244/mywebsite-hugo/content/posts/why-india-needs-its-own-cryptocurrency.md

 - india
 - Cryptocurrency
 draft: true

 ---
-Amid central government's plans to ban cryptocurrencies, there arrises a really compelling reason on why India needs its own digital "rupee"

----
 India is a country where cash circulation amounts to whopping 5 lac crore rupees.
 With technologies like UPI and the tech boom, digital payments are on a stark rise📈.